 After my 1.5 months of daily use and abuse, the soles still look fresh, congruent to the advertising of their Continental rubber soles.
 It’s overall a great shoe that ticks all the boxes for me.
 It’s comfortable, breathable and durable.
 It’s a sock on tires.

-- The platform of the Adidas Ultra Boost Uncaged uses the high quality boost™ technology.
+- The platform of the Adidas Ultraboost Uncaged uses high-quality Boost technology.
 Its springy nature energizes each step, allowing runners to land comfortably on the ground and then lift off with more oomph.
 It’s made from durable materials, so it won’t easily break down.

-The boost™ midsole, the same material used in the Ultra Boost 19, is made up of thousands of TPU pellets that have been molded together.
+The Boost midsole, the same material used in the Ultraboost series, is made up of thousands of thermoplastic polyurethane (TPU) pellets that have been molded together.
 This material is lightweight and responsive.
 Its springy nature energizes the runner, making each landing well-cushioned and each liftoff more enabled.

 The Primeknit is a material that feels like cloth.
 It follows the shape and motion of the foot, essentially giving way for natural movement.
 It’s lightweight and flexible, too.